lasallecms/lasallecms-l5-usermanagement-pkg/README.md

 [![Laravel](https://img.shields.io/badge/Laravel-v5-brightgreen.svg?style=flat-square)](http://laravel.com)

-User management for my LaSalle Content Management System.
-I yanked out all the auth stuff from the L5 app and put 'em in this package.
-Then, I added more features.
+User Management package made specifically for my LaSalle Content Management System.

+I extracted the native L5 app's authentication features into this package.

-## Usage
+## Usage Caveat

+Is it really worthwhile extracting the core auth out of the app?
+After all, as I learned, it's not just the base L5 app we're dealing with.
+The two trait files at Illuminate\Foundation\Auth are part of it too.
+Plus App\Http\Kernel.php too.
+But, yes, it is, at least I think so.

+When I say extract, I am not kidding.
+I deleted all the auth from the L5 base app that extracted into this app.
+Even the auth.php config.
+Chances are pretty good that you are not extracting any auth from your L5 base app.
+I've not actually run this package with the L5 app, but I'm sure it won't work.
+Worse, it could even harm your app.

+How's that for a caveat!

 ## Security

 If you discover any security related issues, please email Bob Bloom at "info at southlasalle dot com" instead of using the issue tracker.

 ## Links